casesandberg/reactcss/docs/docs/07-css-mixins.md

 title: CSS Mixins

 ---
-Mixins are similar to mixins that you would use in any other CSS preprocessor.
+ReactCSS Mixins are similar to the mixins that you would use in any other CSS preprocessor.
 They take any key that matches a function in the mixin library and transforms it using the value.
-Take boxShadow for example:
+Take `boxShadow`, which adds vendor support, as an example:
 ```
 'default':{
   card: {